 SAUTE THE SHRIMP

-In a large pan or wok, heat 1 tbsp of oil over medium heat.
+In a large pan or wok, heat 1 tablespoon of oil over medium heat.
 Add marinated shrimp and stir-fry until they turn pink on both sides.
 Remove from the pan and set it aside.

 STIR-FRY CABBAGE AND SPINACH